anacidre/AngularWorkshop/Step 4: Data Binding.md

 ```
 .mat-button{
     background-color: rgba(255, 255, 255, 0.35);
+    }
 ```

-Now we need to re-implement the behaviour when the user clicks on the DONE button:
+Now we need to re-implement the behaviour when the user clicks on the DONE button in the `coffee-menu.component.ts`:

 ```
 total: number = 0;